zanedurante/caispp/README.md

 # Build the package

 To build the package run the build.sh script in the directory.
+The output is stored in `dist/`.